 Follow the race

-- LIVE on France 3 Auvergne Rhône-Alpes (stages 2 and 3 from 1:35 pm to 3:15 pm), commented by Bernard Thevenet and Thierry Adam.
+- LIVE on France 3 Auvergne Rhône-Alpes (from 2:00 pm to 4:00 pm), commented by Nicolas Roche and Thierry Fourmy.

 For more than 2 hours before the start of the race, the Village Départ is the daily meeting point of all involved in the race.
 Join us in this very special world:

-- Team paddock and rider presentation by Daniel MANGEAS, the voice of the Tour de France
+- Team paddock and rider presentation by François Belay and Damien Martin, speakers of the Tour de France

 - Local partners, producers and artisans booths.